Tutorial on amortized optimization: Extensions

+The amortization model is often a component within a larger system with other learnable parameters that are being optimized over.
+This is done in, for example, 1) variational autoencoders where the ELBO also depends on the decoder's parameters that are also being optimized over, 2) deep equilibrium models where the fixed point is parameterized and optimized over, and 3) reinforcement learning where the value estimate is also parameterized and learned over.

-Higher-level learning processes can use end-to-end learning to update a context distribution parameterized by $\varphi$, which we write as $p(x; \varphi)$.
-This is done in, for example, variational inference and deep equilibrium models, and involves optimizing a higher-level loss $\ell$ defined on the \emph{solutions}, which could take the form of the bi-level problem
+These dependencies can be captured by writing an explicit dependence of the context distribution and objective on an additional parameter $\varphi$, \ie as $p(x; \varphi)$ and $f(y; x, \varphi)$. $\varphi$ can be learned with a higher-level optimization process with a loss $\ell$ defined on the \emph{solutions}.
+This could take the form of the bi-level problem

-where $y^\star(x)$ can be replaced with an approximation by a learned amortization model $\hat y_\theta \approx y^\star$.
-The parameters $\varphi$ in \cref{eq:learn-context} can often by end-to-end learned \emph{through the solution} of \cref{eq:opt} to update the influence that $p(x; \varphi)$ has on the solutions.
-We next turn to methods that show how to differentiate through the value $f(y^\star(x); x)$ and solution $y^\star(x)$ to enable gradient-based learning of $\varphi$ in \cref{eq:learn-context}.
+where $y^\star(x, \varphi)$ can be replaced with an approximation by a learned amortization model $\hat y_\theta \approx y^\star$.
+The parameters $\varphi$ in \cref{eq:learn-context} can often by end-to-end learned \emph{through the solution} of \cref{eq:opt} to update the influence that $\varphi$ has on the solutions.
+The next section turns to methods that show how to differentiate through the value $f(y^\star(x, \varphi); x, \varphi)$ and solution $y^\star(x, \varphi)$ to enable gradient-based learning of $\varphi$ in \cref{eq:learn-context}.